 Overseas, where overseeing such control can be difficult, we have stationed employees at sites to confirm quality personally.
 This became the norm in 2007 following food safety problems with foreign food products, but Nichiyo has employed a stationed employee system since 2003 when it started overseas procurement and production.
 The experienced guidance and management provided by our stationed employees have earned great praise from customers.
 Our department has a system for delivering handled products, including those manufactured by other companies, to trading partners after independently checking everything from the traceability to display of ingredients.

-To ensure a high level of product quality, it is essential to share knowledge and skills with suppliers including our subsidiaries.
-We have assigned highly-proficient quality control specialists to our subsidiaries to maintain and improve quality control in cooperation with our company.
+To ensure a high level of product quality, it is essential to share knowledge and skills with suppliers.
 Prior to commencing trade, we audit the factories of suppliers, where we closely check work sites and give advice on quality improvement with microorganism and temperature data analysis results.

 Targeting companies that find it difficult to independently build and manage systems, we provide guidance and support from the manufacturing process development stage, and continuously support them by providing the latest information even after operations are up and running.
 To control the quality of procured ingredients, we visit farms to inspect agricultural products and nurseries to inspect fishery products.
 Starting with inspections of soil and water, we make checks to ensure that the use of chemicals and content of feed meets standards.